 Don't panic, I'm not about to start playing with the gas boiler.

 He's planning to return next week and fit the switch and supposedly since the switch should have been in place, there will be a charge - naturally expensive through the company, cheap cash in hand.

 These things tend to make me wonder what is going on, but unfortunately with a 300 mile round trip I can't keep too close an eye on things.

-Given this 'chinese whispers' situation any ideas what this guy might be on about with regard to the missing switch (or is the whole thing a load of
+Given this 'chinese whispers' situation any ideas what this guy might be on about with regard to the missing switch (or is the whole thing a load of nonsense)?